What are the steps of harvesting?

 This is also primetime for machinery repairs and delivering corn and soybeans to grain elevators that farmers had stored on their farms over the winter.
 Even though corn and soybeans are harvested in the fall, many farmers pre-sell their grain for spring or early summer of the next year if prices are more favorable.
 Grain bins on the farm need to be emptied and cleaned out by late summer to make room for the crop that has yet to be combined.

-Farmers also engage in educational workshops during the growing season to learn more about options related to selling their crops, new research and technologies that can provide improvements to their family farms and effective conservation practices.
+Farmers also engage in educational workshops during the growing season to learn more about options related to selling their crops, new research and technologies that can provide improvements to their family farms like implementing new conservation practices.
 In fact, in 2019 more than 50,000 Iowans attended a water quality event to learn from area farmers what types of practices are working well on their land to protect local creeks and streams.

 One other thing that may surprise you is more than half of Iowa farmers hold a primary occupation off the farm.
 For example, in addition to farming, my husband works as a full-time IT consultant.
 So, while the crops continue to mature, he is racking up paid time off hours for the coming harvest and finishing up any loose ends on projects for his clients.
 Because when harvest conditions are favorable, time is of the essence!